New Fencer Frequently Asked Questions

 How old do I need to be?

 Our classes are open to anyone 16+; however, minors will need a parent or legal guardian to sign a liability waiver for them.
-If you’re a parent with an under-16 child interested in historical fencing, please get in touch about other options.
+If you’re a parent with an under-16 child interested in historical or classical fencing, please get in touch about other options.

 How do I register for a class?